Attentive max feature map and joint training for acoustic scene classification: Abstract

 \section{Abstract}

-The attention mechanism has been widely adopted in acoustic scene classification.
-However, we find that during the process of attention exclusively emphasizing information, it tends to excessively discard information although improving the performance.
-We propose a mechanism referred to as the attentive max feature map which combines two effective techniques, attention and max feature map, to further elaborate the attention mechanism and mitigate the abovementioned phenomenon.
-Furthermore, we explore various joint learning methods that utilize additional labels originally generated for subtask B (3-classes) on top of existing labels for subtask A (10-classes) of the DCASE2020 challenge.
-We expect that using two kinds of labels simultaneously would be helpful because the labels of the two subtasks differ in their degree of abstraction.
-Applying two proposed techniques, our proposed system achieves state-of-the-art performance among single systems on subtask A. In addition, because the model has a complexity comparable to subtask B's requirement, it shows the possibility of developing a system that fulfills the requirements of both subtasks; generalization on multiple devices and low-complexity.
+Various attention mechanisms are being widely applied to acoustic scene classification.
+However, we empirically found that the attention mechanism can excessively discard potentially valuable information, despite improving performance.
+We propose the attentive max feature map that combines two effective techniques, attention and a max feature map, to further elaborate the attention mechanism and mitigate the above-mentioned phenomenon.
+We also explore various joint training methods, including multi-task learning, that allocate additional abstract labels for each audio recording.
+Our proposed system demonstrates state-of-the-art performance for single systems on Subtask A of the DCASE 2020 challenge by applying the two proposed techniques using relatively fewer parameters.
+Furthermore, adopting the proposed attentive max feature map, our team placed fourth in the recent DCASE 2021 challenge.